OpenSourceEconomics/econ-project-templates/src/documentation/introduction.rst

 Project paths
 =============

 A variety of project paths are defined in the top-level wscript file.
-These are exported to be used in header files in other languages.
+These are exported to header files in other languages.
 So in case you require different paths (e.g. if you have many different datasets, you may want to have one path to each of them), adjust them in the top-level wscript file.

 The following is taken from the top-level wscript file.
 Modify any project-wide path settings there.